 ESSER Funding Breakdown for K-12

-The ESSER fund was first established as part of the CARES Act in April 2020, with additional funds added to ESSER II under the CRRSA Act.
-Unique to the provisions of the American Rescue Plan, local education agencies (LEAs) must reserve not less than 20% of the funds to address learning loss.
+The ESSER fund was first established as part of the CARES Act in April 2020.
+Additional funds were added to ESSER II under the CRRSA Act.
+Unique to the provisions of ESSER III under the American Rescue Plan (ARP) Act, local education agencies (LEAs) must reserve not less than 20% of the funds to address learning loss.
 The bill specifically cites the need for evidence-based interventions that respond to student academic, social, and emotional needs.

 Beyond the 20% that must address learning loss, the remaining ESSER funds may be used to: